Understanding my father

 He was born in 1945, the year World War II ended and Korea was freed from thirty five hard years of Japanese colonization.
 When the Korean War broke out, he was five years old.
 His family fled south as many did.
 His oldest brother and sister were left behind in the North.
 Or they voluntarily stayed behind, nobody really knows.
 From then on, no one ever knew if they are alive or living well in North Korea where there is no mail or human connections are possible.
 I first heard that story in my teenage years, told almost matter of factly.

-Like most families in the late forties and fifties, they often lacked food.
+I don’t think my grandparent’s family was very poor given that my grandfather was working for some kind of agricultural government office when my father was young.
+However, like most families in the late forties and fifties, they often lacked food.
 He and his brothers joked that they sometimes ate worms they found in the street for protein.
 At the dinner table his older brothers would tease him, flying their spoons like airplanes and landing on his bowl to steal his food.
 The story always made me laugh and wince at the same time.

 During his military service in the sixties, his commander quietly sent him off base because the unit needed money for supplies.
 He was one of the few college students, so he earned cash by tutoring high school students.
 It was an early glimpse of the resourcefulness that would mark his career.
 He also shared he was beaten and hazed by his army seniors.